transdigiware/blockchain/enterprise_app_upgrade.md

 Instead of getting all of the peers and ordering nodes that are defined on the channel, the code above uses the connection profile to get one peer from your organization.
 When the channel connection is initialized, your peer is passed the channel and service discovery is enabled by setting `discover: true`.
 The SDK then uses service discovery to receive the list of peers and ordering nodes on the channel that need to endorse a transaction and commit it to the ledger.
 If you have multiple peers in your organization for high availability, you can edit the code block above to add additional peers to the channel.
 {: javascript}

-You can update this sample code to use service discovery.
-Edit the line that gets a channel from your connection profile:
+You can update this code sample to use service discovery.
+Edit the line that creates channel from one that is defined in your connection profile:
 {: java}

 ```java